TeamHypersomnia/Hypersomnia/README.md

     ![image](https://github.com/TeamHypersomnia/Hypersomnia/assets/3588717/0479fca0-f836-4f6a-b5a5-dc2317bb4b95)

-    - Not only that, [it will verify](https://github.com/TeamHypersomnia/Hypersomnia/blob/master/src/application/main/verify_signature.h) that the update came from the verified [developer public key](https://github.com/TeamHypersomnia/Hypersomnia/blob/master/src/signing_keys.h).
+    - Not only that, [it will verify](https://github.com/TeamHypersomnia/Hypersomnia/blob/master/src/application/main/verify_signature.h) that the update came from the verified [developer public key](https://github.com/TeamHypersomnia/Hypersomnia/blob/master/src/signing_keys.h), with a call to ``ssh-keygen``.
       - If the [build hosting](https://hypersomnia.xyz/builds/latest/) were hacked and a malicious game version uploaded, the existing game clients **will refuse** to apply the updates.
 - ..and I'm signing builds **offline with a [Trezor hardware wallet](https://github.com/TeamHypersomnia/Hypersomnia-admin-shell/blob/master/developer_sign_file.sh).**
   This is how *every* update looks like on my end: